 Jeanne joined the team as Clerk to the Governors in September 2015.
 Jeanne has worked in private sector Financial Services for 20 years, managing Banking Operations support functions including Finance, Operational Planning and Service Management.
 Jeanne is excited about this new role as she is keen to be learn more about education and to contribute to raising standards in schools.

 Toby is an engineering manager for a local flight simulation & airline pilot training company, where he has worked for around 30 years.
 He is a Member of the Institution of Engineering and Technology, and a Member of the Chartered Management Institute.
 Toby joined the Governing Body at Gossops Green as a Parent Governor in 2006 when his children attended the school.
 When (a lot) younger, Toby swam competitively for Crawley Swimming Club, won a number of local, regional and national competitions as a member of Crawley Town Life Saving Club, and played Water Polo for Crawley and Sussex.

-I have been teaching at Gossops Green since 2001 and have taught in every year group.
-I lead PSHE throughout the school as well as supporting the School Council children.
+Breda has been teaching at Gossops Green since 2001 and has taught in every year group.
+She leads Maths throughout the school as well as supporting the School Council children.

 Originally from Croydon, James moved to Crawley into 1979 and was locally educated before moving on to the University of Essex where he attained a degree in History & Politics.
 James works locally as a sales manager for a company specialising in fibre optic networks and data centre solutions.
 A self confessed rugby fanatic, James has been a season ticket holder at Harlequins FC for many years and holds a RFU Coaching Qualification and Licence.
 James has two sons – one at Gossops Green, the other a future Gossops Green pupil – and is very keen to get involved and help his eldest and the school as much as he can.